These Four Stages of Commitment Explain How We Interact With The World Around Us

 4 - Achieve (Sustain)

-As we embrace this commitment further, we’re faced with the reality (positive and negative) that entails the person we married, the business we launched or the book we began writing.
-While there was a purpose in making our decision, reality does not match intentions once we actually venture down the road.
-Embracing this reality is what’s required to reach a fully committed state (Achiever Stage).
-The achiever accepts both the negative and positive aspects of reality that goes along with staying married, continuing their business, or finishing their book and moves forward with realistic expectations of how to fully realize the vision.
+Embracing this reality and committing to it, is what’s required to reach a fully committed state (Achiever Stage).
+The achiever accepts both the negative and positive aspects of reality that go along with staying married, having children, continuing their business, or finishing their book and moves forward with realistic expectations of how to fully realize the vision.

 “Integrity = The Courage To Meet The Demands of Reality.”
 Dr. Henry Cloud